A cocktail, garçon, and make it snappy

 Don’t let The Hind’s Head’s Michelin twinkler fool you into thinking you that’s it’s only about food.
 Au contraire, Heston’s posh pub is home to The Royal Lounge – one of the coolest bars in Berks – and it lavishes as much love and attention on the booze too.
-Prince Philip hosted his stag do here (carnage, no doubt) and now you can knock back cocktails, wines and craft beers that are as flavoursome and well considered as the dining.
+Prince Philip hosted his stag do here (carnage, no doubt) and now you can knock back cocktails, wines and craft beers that are as flavoursome and well-considered as the dining.
 The vibe?
 Elegantly eccentric hunting lodge.
 Think shotgun chandeliers, taxidermy, Heston immortalised in the curtain fabric and cocktails in vintage china (Emily’s Earl Grey Tea Sour is a Muddy knockout fave).
 If you’re feeling peckish, tuck into the scrumptious savoury and sweet snacks – you won’t regret it.
+Reopens 17 May.

-Neon signs, industrial touches, exposed brick and more Instaworthy corners than you can shake a selfie stick at.
+Neon signs, industrial touches, exposed brick, and more Instaworthy corners than you can shake a selfie stick at.
 Malmaison Reading is a grade II listed hotel designed by railways icon, Isambard Brunel.
-Yes, there’s a vast array of premium spirits, wine and craft beers, but don’t pass go without working your way through the cocktail menu.
+Yes, there’s a vast array of premium spirits, wine, and craft beers, but don’t pass go without working your way through the cocktail menu.
 It’s all about the science at Malmaison’s boutique bar, Chez Mal, with more than 40 potent potions available for your drinking pleasure.
 Reading’s signature tipple?
 A super zingy Paddington Martini – a concoction of Absolut Mandarin, Grand Marnier, Cointreau, orange, lemon, marmalade.
 I can’t think of a better place to be a stowaway.

 A wine bar!
 Before you holler, ‘The 80s called and they want their bar back’, there’s no Sade pumping through the sound system, no wine snobbery or power suits.
 Bar Fifty Six is a relaxed, cool Wokingham hotspot, where you can sample the delights of 56 rare and extraordinary wines.
 The interiors have a slightly eccentric traveller vibe, which is appropriate when you’re being enticed into taking a wine tour without setting foot in a vineyard.

-It looks like a pub on the outside, but anything but on the inside…welcome ot the fun factory.
+It looks like a pub on the outside, but anything but on the inside…Welcome to the fun factory.
 Put your Farrow & Ball paint chart away, this cocktail bar’s cool vibes wouldn’t look out of place on London’s Old Street.
 Retro, quirky interiors give this place edge and the 70+ strong cocktail list will leave you shaken and stirred – especially if you work your way through all those cocktails *hic*.
 There’s a strict over 21s only policy, a great team, live music and a real emphasis on having a cracking night out.

 Berkshire is the home of Coppa Club.
 Yup, we’re taking ownership.
-Of the boutique group’s six venues, we have three – Streatley, Maidenhead and Sonning.
+Of the boutique group’s six venues, we have three – Streatley, Maidenhead, and Sonning.
 If you like a cool interior to go with your mojito, Coppa Club delivers in spades.
 Park your tush, pile into the cocktail menu.
 Taaaaaaxi!

 If you like your Porn Star Martini mixed by Monte Don, then you’ll love The Botanist.
 It’s a bar with a secret garden theme, serving with botanical-inspired cocktails, sometimes served in plant pots.
-Its cocktail menu is split into six sections, including long, shorts and spritzers, non-alcoholic drinks, shares and the gin list.
+Its cocktail menu is split into six sections, including long, shorts and spritzers, non-alcoholic drinks, shares, and the gin list.
 Or simply order a festive drinks package and swerve the menu entirely.
 You’ll find The Botanist on Kings Street, fast becoming a foodie quarter of Reading.

-The Leafy Elephant, is a gin bar with a library of 200 bottles from around the world and a passion for mixology.
+The Leafy Elephant is a gin bar with a library of 200 bottles from around the world and a passion for mixology.
 If cocktails are your thang, you’ll find plenty of Insta fun to be had here – one’s even served in a mini bathtub.